 Remember the humorous scenes you can get if you nag Saber for "a super move that can defeat a Servant" during training?
 In one ending of Heaven's Feel, Shirou actually wins against Saber Alter... by using Archer's super move with Kanshou and Bakuya against her.
 Though maybe it's just Hilarious in Hindsight, since that ending is actually really, really awesome.

 In the Fate route, Rin half-jokingly speculates that Archer must have been a skirt chaser back when he was alive.
 Then comes UBW and we discover who he is.
 Suffice to say, he didn't chase skirts as much as he was chased by skirts.

 GARnote Came from a post on 4Chan where someone remarked that he was "gay for Archer" because of his badassery, only to misspell it as "GAR" instead, and it took off from there.

-Shinji starts out as a Jerkass, but crosses the line fairly early by trying to kill off the entire school to power up his servant, and we find out in Heaven's Feel that he's raped his sister many, many times before the story begins.
+Shinjistarts out as a Jerkass, but crosses the line in every route.
+In Fate it's trying to kill off the entire school to power up his Servant, his laughing in Unlimited Blade Worksas Gilgamesh rips Ilya's heart out is cruel, but with his Attempted Rape on Tohsaka he crosses the line.
+And then we find out in Heaven's Feel that he's raped his sister many, many times before the story begins.

-In UBW, Ilya's death might not have carried as much weight were it not for the fact that you have to play through Fate first (where you befriend her), and watch a particularly heart-rending interlude first.
+In Unlimited Blade Works, Ilya's death might not have carried as much weight were it not for the fact that you have to play through Fate first (where you befriend her), and watch a particularly heart-rending interlude first.